The reasons for understanding the age-related macular degeneration (AMD)

 Near the center of the retina is a group of cells called the macula.
 This is the most sensitive part of the retina.
 The macula is required for clear vision of objects that are in our field of vision.

-AMD is a relatively common condition that can occur in people who have 50 years and older (although it is more common among people with 65 years of age or older).
-In the case of AMD macula deteriorates, resulting in changes in vision.
+AMD is a relatively common condition that can occur in people who have 50 years and older (although it is more common among people with 65 years of life or more).
+In the case of AMD the macula degrades, resulting in changes in vision.
 There are two forms of macular degeneration, as follows:

 - Dry AMD - macula cells slowly break down, resulting in blurred vision